RuoranXu/RuoranXu.github.io/_pages/about.md

 I am a second-year undergraduate student expecting to complete my BSc degree in Applied Mathematics at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), where I am supervised by Prof. [Qiufeng Wang](https://wqf510.github.io/).
 I am currently seeking research internships or visiting student opportunities.
 If you are interested in my research, please feel free to contact me.

-My research interests span multimodal large language models, AI for math reasoning, autoformalization, and Neuro-Symbolic methods.
+My research interests span AI for math reasoning, autoformalization, multimodal large language models and Reinforcement Learning.
 In my spare time, I also engage in research on optimization theory and mathematical physics.
 I am also fascinated by representation theory and ontology.

 # 🚧 Future
 - In the coming months, we will launch a large language model for solving Lean4 analytic geometry problems, a dual-feedback prover-model with Parse2Reason step, and a large Olympic physics competition special benchmark.
 If you are interested in my research, please feel free to contact me.